-The outside condition will give you how well the previous owner took care of the car.
+The outside condition will show how well the previous owner took care of the car.

 Rust and dents can happen, but you should be wary if there seem to be many of these issues as they may indicate that the owner didn’t care for the car very well.

-Check the headlights, tail lights, turn signals, etc., to make sure all of them are working.
+Check the headlights, tail lights, turn signals, etc., to ensure all are working.
 If there is any damage on the exterior, make sure it isn’t too much to fix.

 Another thing to check is the dashboard, steering wheel, radio/CD player, etc. You can use vinyl cleaner to scrub off scratches and stains on car upholstery for any damage or stains.